lethang7794/kubernetes-resume-challenge/200-Implementation.md

   simulations tailored towards DevOps, Cloud, and software engineering practices.
 KodeKloud is an ideal resource for both beginners and experienced professionals looking to enhance their technical skills.
 Explore more at [KodeKloud](https://kodekloud.com/).

+## Extra credit

+### Package Everything in Helm

+**Task**: Utilize Helm to package your application, making deployment and management on Kubernetes clusters more efficient and scalable.

+1. **Create Helm Chart**: Start by creating a Helm chart for your application.
+This involves setting up a chart directory with the necessary templates for your Kubernetes resources.
+2. **Define Values**: Customize your application deployment by defining variables in the `values.yaml` file.
+This allows for flexibility and reusability of your Helm chart across different environments or configurations.
+3. **Package and Deploy**: Use Helm commands to package your application into a chart and deploy it to your Kubernetes cluster.
+Ensure to test your chart to verify that all components are correctly configured and working as expected.
+4. **Outcome**: Your application is now packaged as a Helm chart, simplifying deployment processes and enabling easy versioning and rollback capabilities.

+For more details, follow [KodeKloud Helm Course](https://kodekloud.com/courses/helm-for-beginners/).

+### Implement Persistent Storage

+**Task**: Ensure data persistence for the MariaDB database across pod restarts and re-deployments.

+1. **Create a PVC**: Define a PersistentVolumeClaim for MariaDB storage needs.
+2. **Update MariaDB Deployment**: Modify the deployment to use the PVC for storing database data.
+3. **Outcome**: Database data persists beyond the lifecycle of MariaDB pods, ensuring data durability.

+### Implement Basic CI/CD Pipeline

+**Task**: Automate the build and deployment process using GitHub Actions.

+1. **GitHub Actions Workflow**: Create a `.github/workflows/deploy.yml` file to build the Docker image, push it to Docker Hub, and update the Kubernetes deployment upon push to the main branch.
+2. **Outcome**: Changes to the application are automatically built and deployed, showcasing an efficient CI/CD pipeline.